Rudolf060976/BOOKS-API/README.md

-# Test your front-end with a Real API
+# 🚀 Test your front-end with a Real API
 ## Books-Api is a Dummy/Fake API that provides JSON data to use in your Development or in Testing.

-* Fake data: No more sample data creation.
+* 🔥 Fake data: No more sample data creation.
 We've got it covered.
-* Always-on: The API is deployed in an Amazon EC2 Virtual Server.
+* 🔥 Always-on: The API is deployed in an Amazon EC2 Virtual Server.
 You get 24/7 free access.
-* Real responses: GET, POST, PUT & DELETE requests are supported.
+* 🔥 Real responses: GET, POST, PUT & DELETE requests are supported.

 ## How to run locally

+You don't need to run the project locally.
+If you just want to make calls to the API, jump to the next section.

 1. Install MongoDB v5.0 or newer on your local machine.
 1. Clone the current repo in a local folder.